tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**

 - Released the Android & iOS Lite-Edition SDK.
-- The Lite Edition removed the friend list and conversation list capabilities found in the Standard Edition and optimized some business logic to improve execution efficiency and reduce the increase in installation package size.
+- Compared with the standard edition SDK, the lite edition SDK removed the friend and conversation capabilities and optimized some service logic to ensure higher execution efficiency and a smaller installation package size.

 ## 4.9.1 @2020.07.24 - Standard Edition